umeshm5018/Insight-Hub/README.md

-Actionable Data Intelligence Dashboard Enhancing effective Decision-making.
-Includes MIS.
+Developed and produced initial MIS report in Excel, demonstrating proficiency in data analysis, visualization, and reporting to support informed decision-making.
 (Power BI, V-lookup and X-lookup comming soon.)